BBRC -- the fastest submission-to-online journal!

 Manuscript size and length

 Manuscripts should be double-spaced throughout, with a minimum of 1-inch margins.
 The built PDF of the manuscript cannot exceed 3MB is size.
 The length of the article when published will not exceed 6 printed journal pages, including all figures and tables.
-To achieve this, the submitted article length must be no greater than 4,600 words and 4 figures (n.b. any figure larger than half a page will be counted as two figures).
+To achieve this, the submitted article length must be no greater than 4,600 words and 4 display items, including all figures and tables (n.b. any figure/table larger than half a page will be counted as two).
 The 4,600 word count includes the title page, all sections of the manuscript (including the references), and the figure and table legends.

 - Materials and Methods

 Provide sufficient details to allow the work to be reproduced by an independent researcher.
 Methods that are already published should be summarized, and indicated by a reference.
 If quoting directly from a previously published method, use quotation marks and also cite the source.
 Any modifications to existing methods should also be described.
 Any Methods exclusively used for supplemental figures may be described in the supplemental material, however Methods pertaining to figures in the main text should be presented in the main text.

 State the objectives of the work and provide an adequate background, avoiding a detailed literature survey or a summary of the results.

 Provide sufficient details to allow the work to be reproduced by an independent researcher.
 Methods that are already published should be summarized, and indicated by a reference.
 If quoting directly from a previously published method, use quotation marks and also cite the source.
 Any modifications to existing methods should also be described.

 This should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate.
 Avoid extensive citations and discussion of published literature.

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.